 If you are looking for something a little more low-key, and maybe just a decent feed, then I would recommend Mario’s Mineshaft, Thai E Saan and the Beach Burrito Co.
 All excellent options but tend to get busy in peak season, so book ahead.

-Realistically though, there is no shortage of options all within easy walking distance of Nuggets Crossing (the main shopping center).
+Realistically though, there is no shortage of options all within easy walking distance of Nuggets Crossing (the main shopping centre).

 Where Do You Get Snow Gear?